Adelost/javascript-serialization-benchmark/README.md

 The following libraries and versions are tested (sorted by weekly downloads):

-* `protobufjs "6.10.1"` - 3,449k downloads
+* `protobufjs "6.10.1"` - 3,449k
-* `bson "4.0.4"` - 1,826k downloads
+* `bson "4.0.4"` - 1,826k
-* `pbf "3.2.1"` - 431k downloads
+* `pbf "3.2.1"` - 431k
-* `google-protobuf "4.0.0-rc.1"` - 348k downloads
+* `google-protobuf "4.0.0-rc.1"` - 348k
-* `avsc "5.4.21"` - 43k downloads
+* `avsc "5.4.21"` - 43k
-* `protons "1.2.1"` - 30k downloads
+* `protons "1.2.1"` - 30k
-* ~~`avro-js "1.10.0"` - 1.2k downloads~~
+* ~~`avro-js "1.10.0"` - 1.2k~~
-* `js-binary "1.2.0"` - 0.3k downloads
+* `js-binary "1.2.0"` - 0.3k

 They are categorized as:

-* Protocol Buffer ( `protobufjs` , `pbf`, `google-protobuf` , `protons` ): `google-protobuf` is Googles official release, but `protobufjs` is by far the most popular, possible due to it being easier to use.
-To further compare against `protobufjs` a third library called `protons` is included.
+* Protocol Buffer (`protobufjs`, `pbf`, `google-protobuf`, `protons`): `google-protobuf` is Google's official release, but `protobufjs` is by far more popular library.
+To further compare against `protobufjs`, a third library called `protons` is included.
-* BSON ( `bson` ): BSON stands for Binary JSON and is popularized by its use in MongoDB.
+* BSON (`bson`): BSON stands for Binary JSON and is popularized by its use in MongoDB.
-* Avro ( `avsc`, `avro-js` ): `avsc` seems to be the most popular Avro library. `avro-js` appears to be an offical release by the Apache Foundation but this was excluded from the result section as it seems to be based on a older version on `avsc`, and both libraries yielded very similar benchmark results with a slight advantage to `avsc`.
+* Avro (`avsc`, `avro-js`): `avsc` seems to be the most popular Avro library. `avro-js` appears to be an offical release by the Apache Foundation but this was excluded from the result section as it seems to be based on a older version on `avsc`, and both libraries yielded very similar benchmark results with a slight advantage to `avsc`.
-* JS-Binary ( `js-binary` ): The most obscure (judging by weekly downloads).
-Still `js-binary` seemed like a good contender due to it being easy to use (having a very compact and flexible schema-format) and being optimized for JavaScript.
-The main drawback being that it will be difficult to use in other programming languages should the need arise.
+* JS-Binary (`js-binary`): `js-binary` is the most obscure library (judging by weekly downloads) and it also uses a custom binary format that could make interoperability with other programming languages difficult, but this could also make it a good choice due to it being designed with JavaScript in mind.

 ## Benchmark

-Each format will be compared against JavaScripts built in JSON library as a baseline, regarding compression size and encoding/decoding time.
+Each format will be compared against JavaScript's native JSON library as a baseline, regarding compression size and encoding/decoding time.

-The data used in the benchmark is a growing array of tuples that is grown in increments of 1/8 below 10 MB, at each iteration and to speed things up 1/4 above 10 MB.
+The data used in the benchmark is a growing array of tuples that is grown in increments of 1/8 of its previous size at each iteration, and (to speed things up) 1/4 when reaching sizes above 10 MB.
 In a real scenario it could be thought of as a list of vectors in a 2D or 3D space, such as a 3D-model or similarly data intensive object.

 To further complicate things the first element of the tuple is an integer.
 This will give a slight edge to some serialization-formats as an integer can be represented more compact in binary rather than floating-point number.